ShamzGuy/grip-on-data-science/docs/docs/index.md

 ├── {{ cookiecutter.module_name }}                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes {{ cookiecutter.module_name }} a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── generic_processing.py
+│   ├── data           <- Scripts to download or generate data and for generic transformations │   │   └── generic_processing.py
 │   │
 │   ├── features       <- Scripts to turn raw data into features for modeling